1 What the County Council offers

 The following charges to replace your pass will apply.

-- Stolen pass, if you provide a crime reference number - no charge
+- Stolen pass, if you provide a crime reference number - no charge for a first replacement pass

 - Lost or damaged pass - £10.00